-To manage plant growth, trim it back in the winter.
+To manage plant growth, trim it back in the winter or early spring.
 Trim stray vines any time of the year.
 No other grooming is needed.

 TIP: Trim the plant a little bit each year.
 Without regular pruning, plants can quickly become unmanageable.